Caffeine in Monster vs. Coffee: Which Has More? By How Much?

 How Much Caffeine in Monster?

 Monster energy drinks come in over 50 varieties, and a few have different caffeine amounts.
 For example, the Java Monster has over 300 mg of caffeine per can.
-But, of course, that’s on the high end, and then there’s the Monster Unleaded that has much less, at 20 mg of caffeine per can.
+Nevertheless, of course, that’s on the high end, and then there’s the Monster Unleaded that has much less, at 20 mg of caffeine per can.

-In a later on. section, we’ll talk more about where the caffeine content in Monster originates from.
+In a later on. on. section, we’ll talk more about where the caffeine content in Monster originates from.

 How Much Caffeine in Coffee?